-Tax advisors for self-employed people and companies
+Tax advisor for self-employed persons

-Book a free consultation now
+Book a free initial consultation

-The advantage of saving time:
+The advantage of saving time

 A self-employed tax advisor takes care of the bookkeeping, reminds you of deadlines and gives you more space for your core business.

-Tax optimization:
+Tax optimization

 You use all legal leeway — thanks to current legal knowledge and targeted advice.

-Cost structure:
+Cost structure

 The fees depend on turnover, type of company and expenses — regulated by the Tax Consultant Remuneration Ordinance.

-Legal certainty: Freelancers and traders are treated differently for tax purposes — your advisor knows the details.
+Freelancers and traders are treated differently for tax purposes — your advisor knows the details.

-Digital efficiency:
+Digital efficiency

 Modern law firms offer apps, cloud upload and automated evaluations for a better overview.

-Companies like yours rely on Integral Services:
+Companies like yours rely on Integral:

 Trustpilot

-Why a tax advisor is important for self-employed people
+Why a tax advisor is important for self-employed

 Correct and functioning accounting, which does not prevent you from going about your daily work, is at the heart of your company.
 And that is exactly why it would be wrong to take a risk here.